Arrochar Space Toilets

 Benefits:

-- Environmental: Reduce carbon emissions and promote clean transport.
+- Environmental: Reduce waste and promote recycling.

-- Social: Enhance mobility and community engagement.
+- Social: Enhance community cleanliness and engagement.

 Timeline:

-- Phase 1 (0-3 months): Planning, securing funding, and site selection.
+- Phase 1 (0-6 months): Planning, securing funding, and sensor installation.

-- Phase 3 (6-12 months): Launch and community engagement.
+- Phase 3 (1-2 years): Full implementation and community engagement.

 2025-05-06 • No comments • • MAKI Green Futures Grant 2030